Frequency guide & other ways to listen

-On iPhone and iPad you can listen live to our programmes and catch up with programmes from the last seven days on the mobile version of our web pages (by using the iPhone or iPad web browser) and on the iPlayer Radio App.
+On iPhone and iPad you can listen live to our programmes and catch up with programmes from the last seven days on the mobile version of our web pages (by using an iPhone or iPad web browser, such as Safari or Chrome) and on the iPlayer Radio App.

-You can listen live to Radio Wales on Android smartphones and tablets, and also Listen Again to our programmes using a web browser, on those Android devices which run Flash.
-We will be making our Listen Again programmes available on Android web browers which do not run Flash in the near future.
+You can listen live to Radio Wales on Android smartphones and tablets, and also Listen Again to our programmes using a web browser, on those (generally older) Android devices which run Flash.
+We will be making our Listen Again programmes available on Android web browers which do not run Flash later in 2014.

-Radio Wales (and other BBC Nations stations) programmes will not be available in the Android BBC iPlayer Radio app until later this year or early in 2014.
+Radio Wales (and other BBC Nations & English regions stations) programmes will not be available "on-demand" in the Android BBC iPlayer Radio app until later in 2014.

 There are also third party applications available that will enable you to listen to BBC Radio Wales on the move.
 Please note that the BBC is not responsible for these third party applications.